diemastermonkey/uh-recon/README.md

   - Is documented mostly in code
   - Is still a mess (but cleanup is active)
   - Includes example output directory/logs/etc

+The Bugs

+  So many, see bugs.txt

+Configuration

+  Pending

+Execution

+  Pending

+Outputs

+  Pending